 Here’s what to know about incorporating photos in marketing, plus some photography marketing ideas you can start with.

 Content marketers across industries have gotten the picture and have poured serious marketing efforts into boosting the imagery of blogs and other content forms.
-In a 2019 survey of B2C marketers by the Content Marketing Institute, 63 percent said they increased their use of images — like photos — compared to the year before; 56 percent of B2B content marketers said they’d taken similar steps in a separate CMI poll.
+In a 2022 survey of marketers by Venngage, 50.5% of marketers said visual content was a core component of their content strategy.

-It may take some investment — 32 percent of businesses directed more than 30 percent of the digital marketing budget on producing visuals in 2019, versus 17 percent who did the same in 2018, according to Venngage— but there is absolutely a place for original photography, whether done by your own staff, a professional partner or Annie freakin’ Liebowitz.
+It may take some investment — 15% of businesses predict that their budget for visual content creation will increase by 31 to 40 percent, and 10% even believe it will increase by 50%.
+No matter your niche and what you believe, there is absolutely a place for original photography, whether done by your own staff, a professional partner or Annie freakin’ Liebowitz.

 Before ramping up the visibility of photography in your content, consider its basic advantages.
 Grasping the fundamentals of why an original photo works better than a white-background stock photo will enable content marketers to concept, design and produce high-quality visuals.